 - 1 egg

-- ½ cup mix-ins (I used unsweetened coconut and raisins, but you could try seeds, shredded carrots, chocolate chips, etc.)
+- 1/4 cup unsweetened coconut flakes as a mix-in (or you could try seeds, shredded carrots, chocolate chips, etc

-- Stir in the rolled oats and then fold in the mix-ins.
+Stir in the rolled oats and then fold in mix-ins.

 2. We recommend organic ingredients when feasible.

 Pulses are cost-effective, nutritious, versatile, and sustainable foods that include dry peas, beans, lentils, and chickpeas.
 Find out more about pulses here and get some great recipes, too!